AddyPavar/CommunityCRM/docker/README.md

 Development
 -------------

-These are the steps needed to develop ChurchCRM with Docker
+These are the steps needed to develop CommunityCRM with Docker

 ## Requirements